 BIOGRAPHY: MARIA MILLER

-Miller pursues her Master of Music in Voice from the College-Conservatory of Music at the University of Cincinnati (CCM), where she holds a Bachelor of Music in Voice.
-Her education is also represented by University of Louisville School of Music, Institute for American Universities in Aix-en-Provence, France, and University of Evansville Theatre Department.
+Miller holds a Master of Music in Voice from the College-Conservatory of Music at the University of Cincinnati, where she also holds a Bachelor of Music in Voice.
+Her education is also represented by University of Louisville School of Music, Institute for American Universities in Aix-en-Provence, France, and the University of Evansville Theatre Department.

-On the other side of the stage, Maria serves as Development Coordinator for Classic Lyric Arts, Inc., and enjoys photography.
-Maria speaks fluent French and Italian.
+On the other side of the stage, Maria serves as Development Coordinator for Classic Lyric Arts, Inc. Maria speaks fluent French and Italian.
 She has interned at the Ruban Vert Théâtre in Aix-en-Provence, where she assisted in rehearsals for Correspondance pour Berlin, Inconnu a cette addresse and Les précieuses ridicules.
-She has translated biographies and poem settings for the Cincinnati Symphony Orchestra, L'Associazione Daltro Canto, and the University of Louisville New Music Festival.
-Maria has done dramaturgy work in the May Studio Theatre productions of Anatomy of Gray, The Seagull and Crimes of the Heart.
-She spent her early training assisting in acting and improvisation classes for children K-12 with the award-winning Market House Theatre in Paducah, KY.
-She tries to find ways to incorporate her background in children's theatre and storytelling into the diverse art form of opera.
+Maria has done dramaturgy work in the May Studio Theatre productions of Anatomy of Gray, The Seagull and Crimes of the Heart, and spent her early training assisting in acting and improvisation classes with the award-winning Market House Theatre in Paducah, KY.
+She tries to find ways to incorporate her background in children's theatre and storytelling into the art form of opera.